 - a.
 As stated in the Governance Policy Statement, it is the responsibility of the Cumbria Pensions Committee to exercise the Council's responsibility as 'Administering Authority' for the management of Cumbria Local Government Pension Scheme (Cumbria LGPS). - b.
-The Council delegates its functions in respect of the Scheme to its Pension Fund Committee and discharges specific elements of the administration functions of the Scheme to: - i.
-The Director of Finance (S151 Officer); and - Lancashire County Council (LCC) who provide this service through Local Pensions Partnership under the operating name of Your Pension Service (YPS). - c.
+The Council delegates its functions in respect of the Fund to its Pensions Committee and discharges specific elements of the administration functions of the Fund to: - i.
+The Director of Finance (S151 Officer); and - ii.
+Lancashire County Council (LCC) who provide this service through Local Pensions Partnership Administration (LPPA). - c.
 The Administration Strategy (Parts B & C) is set out so as to illustrate the Fund's core responsibilities and whom they sit with. - d.
-The Communication Policy (Part D) is the overarching policy for the Cumbria Pension Fund.
+The Communication Policy (Part D) is the overarching policy for the Cumbria Pension Fund. - e.
+The Complaints Process for the Cumbria LGPS is set out in part E of this policy.